Ema Sgardelli

 Ema Sgardelli (born 27 March 2004) is a Croatian karateka.
-She is a two-time gold medalist in the women's 50 kg event at the European Karate Championships (2024 and 2025).
+She is a three-time gold medalist in the women's 50 kg event at the European Karate Championships (2024, 2025 and 2026).

 Sgardelli competed in the women's 55 kg event at the 2022 European Karate Championships held in Gaziantep, Turkey.
 In 2023, she competed in the women's 50 kg event at the World Karate Championships held in Budapest, Hungary.
 She was eliminated in her fourth match.

 Sgardelli won the gold medal in the women's 50 kg event at the 2024 European Karate Championships held in Zadar, Croatia.
 Sgardelli also won the gold medal in the women's 50 kg event at the 2025 European Karate Championships held in Yerevan, Armenia.

 Sgardelli won the bronze medal in the women's 50 kg event at the 2025 World Games held in Chengdu, China.
 She defeated Cylia Ouikene of Algeria in her bronze medal match.